Gold fossicking is the activity of collecting gold by a stream or river using pans, shovels, and sluice boxes.

 If you want to fossick for gold outside of the designated gold fossicking areas, you'll need permission from NZPAM.
 Contact email@example.com.

 If this area is on public conservation land, you might also need a permit from DOC.
 See a map of public conservation land.

 - Only fossick for gold in the allowed area – use the detailed NZPAM maps.

-- Only use non-motorised hand tools, such as:
+- Only use non-motorised hand tools.
+This may include:

 - riffle/sluice box – there may be size restrictions in some areas.

 - Stay within the active creek bed.